 Another proven way to improve posture are massages.
 Ongoing massage relaxes the muscles made sore by bad posture.
 Once the pressure points are relieved, it’ll be relatively easier for you to fall into a natural and non-damaging posture.

 Take a look at this guide on how to straighten posture over time.

 What is Posture?

 You may be wondering: why does posture take so long to correct?
 That’s because it’s already become your habit.
 For example, you sit in a chair and immediately get into a comfortable position based on what feels right.
-But what feels right is based on habit and not what’s necessarily best for your body.
+But what feels right is based on habit and muscle memory, not what’s necessarily best for your body.
 So, it’s likely that you’ll slouch, put your feet up or lean your upper body on either side.

 Bad posture also means using more energy.
-According to the Multiple Sclerosis Trust, core muscles in your abdomen work more efficiently when they are aligned correctly.
+According to the Multiple Sclerosis Trust, core muscles in your abdomen work more efficiently when you align them correctly.

 Muscle weakness, problems with coordination, fatigue and back pains are all improved with good posture.

 According to the U.S. National Library of Medicine, the key to good posture is in the position of your spine.
 You must maintain the natural curvature of your neck, middle and lower back to fix your posture.
 When you overarch your back or slouch your shoulders, you pull at the natural curves in your spine putting a strain on the back.

 Keep these in mind when you start working on your posture: